 • It is best grown in the less pampered areas of a property, where it can do some good resisting wind or providing shelter for wildlife.

-• Another nickname for hawthorn is “quickthorn,” another self-explanatory attribute that makes it worth bearing in mind when planning cover.
+• Another nickname for hawthorn is “quickthorn,” a self-explanatory attribute that makes it worth bearing in mind when planning cover.

-Above: Hawthorn lends itself to “plashing,” when a row of shrubs are allowed to grow upright for several years, before being laid at about 45 degrees, to create an impenetrable barrier.
+Hawthorn lends itself to “plashing,” when a row of shrubs are allowed to grow upright for several years, before being laid at about 45 degrees, to create an impenetrable barrier.
 Stems and trunks are cut almost through, before being bent sideways and woven along upright poles.
 The hedge grows back healthily, and with its neatly twisted edging of hazel it makes a better effect than machine cutting.
 This “laid hedge” in Rutland, England also provides dense cover for wildlife.
-Photograph by Kendra Wilson.

 Hawthorn hybridizes easily, leading to a variety of leaf shapes.
 It is an invaluable tree or shrub for biodiversity: the berries feed a wide range of birds in winter, including field fare, redwing, and thrush, as well as small mammals in hedges.
 Hawthorn is also an important breeding ground for butterflies and moths.

 - Looking for trees which have something to give in late autumn?
 See Oak Tree 101 and Maple Tree 101.